-The purpose of this booklet is to summarise key facts related to the main policy areas, to inform mainstreaming of rural policies.
+The purpose of this booklet is to summarise key facts related to the main policy areas and to inform mainstreaming of rural policies.
 Improving the evidence base will assist us in understanding the issues affecting rural Scotland.

 Rural Scotland Key Facts is a compendium publication and presents a collation of statistics from a range of surveys and administrative databases.
-A full list of these can be found in the Sources section.
+A full list of these can be found in the Sources section at the back of this booklet.
 This booklet presents a snapshot of the latest statistics available at the time of publication.

 The publication contains results from several statistical surveys, which are based on samples of households or the population.
 As such, small differences in results between years or between the geographic areas may not be statistically significant.

 Summary of the key messages

 Rural Scotland accounts for 98% of the land mass of Scotland and 17% of the population are resident there.
 Over recent years, the population of rural Scotland has continued to grow at a faster rate than the rest of Scotland, driven by the increase in accessible rural areas, mainly due to inward migration.

 Rural Scotland is a ‘Very Good’ Place to Live